weknowinc/drupal8-migration-terms/README.md

 # drupal8-migration-terms

-Module to migrate Drupal8 terms to Drupal 8
+Module to migrate Drupal 8 terms to Drupal 8

 Instructions: